Greg Thompson (music executive)

-Greg Thompson is an American record executive currently serving as President of Maverick (company).
-He is well known for his role at Capitol Music Group and EMI Records.
+Greg Thompson is an American record executive currently serving as president and partner of Big Loud Management and Big Loud Rock record label.
+He is well known for his previous roles at Maverick Entertainment., Capitol Music Group and EMI Records.
 Following Capitol's sale to Universal Music Group, he remained with the company during its move to Hollywood, California.

-Thompson has played a critical role in the development of artists such as Katy Perry, Coldplay, Norah Jones, and many others.
-Previously, Thompson worked at Island Def Jam, Elektra Records, and Chrysalis Records.
+Thompson has played a critical role in the careers of artists such as Katy Perry, U2, Morgan Wallen, Coldplay, Doja Cat, and many others.
+Previously, he worked at Island Def Jam, Elektra Records, and Chrysalis Records in various senior management roles.

 Thompson currently resides in Los Angeles, CA with his family.

 Childhood

 Born and raised in Royal Oak, Michigan, Thompson grew up the youngest of six brothers, to Father Jim and Mother Nora (née Kelly).
 He attended Catholic High School at the National Shrine of the Little Flower parish, where he graduated early.
 Thompson attended Michigan State University for his undergraduate studies.
 He graduated with a degree in Telecommunications.

 Career

 Early Years: Chrysalis and Elektra

 While attending Michigan State University Thompson worked as a College Rep. for CBS Records.
 After graduation, he took a job at Chrysalis Records doing local radio promotion.
 Eventually Thompson was promoted to 'Vice President of Top 40 promotion' at Chrysalis in New York, but left after five years to pursue a job doing independent promotion.

 He later rejoined the major label world as Senior Vice President of Promotion at SBK Records.
 SBK Records eventually merged with EMI Records and Chrysalis Records to form what would be known as EMI Record Group North America.
 After two years with EMI, Thompson was recruited by East West Records, a division of the Atlantic Records, and took on a new role as Senior VP of Promotion.
 During his first year, Atlantic consolidated East West with sister label Elektra Records and restructured company management.
 Thompson was retained as Senior Vice President and spent 11 years with the company.
 He left in 2004 after six years as the company's Executive Vice President and General Manager.
 At Elektra Thompson worked with Jason Mraz, Missy Elliott, Third Eye Blind, Metallica, AC-DC, and many others.